monfresh/laptop/README.md

 ### Your Homebrew installation is clean
 If you already had Homebrew and/or the command line tools (or Xcode) installed, you'll need to make sure Homebrew is in a clean state before running my script.
 Running `brew doctor` should return `Your system is ready to brew.`.
 If not, try to fix as many of the problems as you can.
 Homebrew usually has great instructions for fixing problems.

+**If you can't solve the Homebrew problems on your own, I can help you if you run my script anyways, then [open an issue](https://github.com/monfresh/laptop/issues/new) and attach the `laptop.log` file that gets saved in your Home folder.**

 The Homebrew issue that is the most likely to cause problems is [outdated command line tools](https://github.com/monfresh/laptop/wiki/Troubleshooting-Errors/_edit#missing-or-outdated-command-line-tools), which is documented in the troubleshooting Wiki in this repo.
 It will say something like this when you run `brew doctor`: